1 gram saffron price in India

 The cost of the end client's saffron kesar relies upon the rancher's quality, which is determined by the saffron's shading, smell, and taste.

 A standard lab test is required to determine these qualities.
 This lab test determines the amount of antioxidants Crocin, Picrocrocin, and Safranal, which bestow the distinct color, flavor, and aroma of saffron.

 An excellent quality premium saffron costs about $ 3000 for 2 pounds.

 Such a high cost makes saffron more costly than even gold.
 That is the reason it is frequently called red gold.

 1 gm saffron price in India

 One Gram of Pure and best GI tag certified Kashmiri saffron costs you around 500 rupees.

 This cost also relies on its quality, type, quantity, and the region you buy saffron.

 How many threads in 1 gram of saffron

-Generally there are 3 threads in one flower but to make it one gram of Saffron it is 395 to 407 threads in one gram of Saffron (Kesar)
+Generally, there are three threads in one flower, but to make it one Gram of saffron, it is 395 to 407 threads in one Gram of Saffron (Kesar)